Patrick Kavanagh (footballer, born 1985)

-Patrick Kavanagh (born 29 December 1985 in Dublin) is an Irish footballer who plays as a winger for League of Ireland Premier Division club Bohemians.
+Patrick Kavanagh (born 29 December 1985) is an Irish former footballer who played as a winger.

 Career

 Early career

 Kavanagh's first clubs were St Joseph's Boys and Ballybrack Boys, where his talent was soon spotted by scouts.
 He signed for League of Ireland club Bohemians in 2004 but his opportunities at the club were restricted to appearances in the Gypsies' Under 21 side.
 Following his brief stint at Bohemians, Kavanagh signed for Wayside Celtic and he became an instant hit, helping them win the FAI Intermediate Cup in his first season.
-A year later, they reached the top of the Leinster Senior League table and in the last round of games where there was a play-off to decide the champions.
+A year later, they reached the top of the Leinster Senior League table and in the last round of games they played Malahide United in a play-off to decide the champions.
 His side clinched the Leinster Senior League title, winning 5–0 and he scored twice and was credited with assists for the other three goals.

 During his time at Wayside Celtic, he played a Republic of Ireland under-20 amateur international against Spain and helped the Irish win 3–0.